gapcoin-project/C-Utils/Heap/README.md

 Heap
 ========

-Low level implementation of an Array based Heap
+Low level implementation of an Array based Heap, macrobased for the speed